goofball222/unifi/README.md

 ---

 **NOTE:**

+2018-06-14: The internal Mongo DB version has been updated to track the v3.4 latest release for all dynamic tags.
+Existing deployments/data will continue to use the old mmapv1 DB format, new deployments will end up running WiredTiger DBs.
+Please make a verified offline backup of your data before updating.

 v5.9+: Ubiquiti changed the SSL certificate handling internally.
 If you're using a custom LetsEncrypt, etc. SSL certificate and upgrade to v5.9+ you will need to rename/remove the file `unificert.sha256` in `/DATA_VOLUME/unifi/cert:/usr/lib/unifi/cert` and restart the container to force a re-import of the existing certificate files under the changed keystore alias.